AllanYuen/Gamersheim-Interactive-Full-Stack-Project-/README.md

 THEN the system should securely allow account creation, login, and profile management with encrypted passwords and secure storage of user information.

-WHEN a user wants to share achievements
-THEN the platform should enable social media sharing options for favorite games on various platforms.

 WHEN a user provides feedback
 THEN the platform should facilitate a user feedback and rating system for games, displaying average ratings and reviews to assist users in making informed decisions.

-WHEN a user desires multiplayer engagement
-THEN the platform should incorporate features to connect with friends, join gaming communities, and participate in multiplayer games.

-WHEN there are updates or events related to favorite games THEN the platform should implement a notification system to inform users promptly.

 WHEN a user interacts with the backend
 THEN the platform should have a robust backend system efficiently handling user requests, updating